CarterStefan/no-boundaries/README.md

 This website will be used by teachers, councils and parents.
 The main aim of the website will be to introduce the business and show what they do, as well as tell them some information about the team.
 This will be in the hope of securing the booking of sessions for the teachers school, or saturday sessions through the council.
 The website may also be used as a means of contact between user and staff.

-Due to the mix of people using the website, the visual language will need to have a balanced look between professional, for the teachers, and playful, to show the parents that it will be a fun program for their children to take part in.
+Due to the mix of people using the website, the visual language will need to have a balanced look between professional - for the teachers, and playful - to show the parents that it will be a fun program for their children to take part in.
+I will hope to achive this by having the website look clean and sharp with bright colors.

 ### User Stories